About Michael Walsh

 As well as performing with my Quarehawk line up, in the last year I have been performing with the Jazz influenced Andy Whitehouse Band, the Leeds Céilí Band and at Sadler’s Wells with contemporary dancer and performer Keira Martin.

-In 2016 I was a finalist in the prestigious Seán Ó Riada Gold Medal Competition in Cork.
+In February 2020 I was honoured to be a finalist in the prestigious Seán Ó Riada Gold Medal Competition in Cork.
 I am a former All Britain Senior Flute Champion and have performed across Europe and in The United States with Trad Irish Groups, Céilí Bands and Theatre Productions as well as being featured on the Soundtrack to ‘The Irish Empire’ TV Series Commissioned by Radio Telefís Eireann/BBC Northern Ireland/SBS AUSTRALIA.

 In the last couple of years I have been delighted to tutor at The University of Sheffield, Whitby Folk Week, Trip to Birmingham Trad Fest and The Leeds Irish Gathering as well as working on my PhD: “A ‘Celtic’ or ‘National’ Aesthetic?
 Flute Playing in the Contemporary Asturian Folk Scene”.